adobebc/web-apps-sdk/modules/products/{module_productfeaturelist}.md

 ### Parameters

-* tag being the product tag
+* `tag` - being the product tag
-* rowLength e.g. 3
+* `rowLength` - e.g. 3
-* sortType can be alphabetical, price, date, expirydate or weight
+* `sortType` - can be alphabetical, price, date, expirydate or weight
-* targetFrame - possible values are _blank, _self and _top.
+* `targetFrame` - possible values are _blank, _self and _top.
 This parameter is used to specify the frame you want the item to open in.
-* useBackupTemplate can be true or false
+* `useBackupTemplate` - can be true or false

 ### Templates